GilsonLabUCSD/APR/APR_User_Manual.md

 The angle and torsion restraints are currently not available for the conformational restraints (see the jacks_force option).

 ### solvent_model \<string> ###
 APR currently supports TIP3P, TIP4P-Ew, OPC, SPC/E, CHCl3, MeOH and NMA solvent models.
+You can also perturb the van der Waals parameters of those solvent models (see option "perturb").
 The names of the solvent models are not case sensitive.
 In addition, "TIP4P-Ew" and "TIP4PEW" are both acceptable, same for "SPC/E" and "SPCE".

 ### number_solvents \<int> ###
 The target value of solvent molecules to be added to the simulation box in each window.
 The tleap program in Amber does not provide the feature of solvating a system with a fixed number of